-Mendel Lee is a composer, musician, and music and marching educator/arranger residing in New Orleans, Louisiana.
-He is currently the Assistant Director of Bands of Tulane University, the director of the Green Wave Brass Band, the co-director and co-founder of Green Wave Winds, the founder and co-director of the nienteForte Contemporary Music Festival, and a composer and performer with the Versipel New Music Collective.
+Mendel Lee (b.
+1975) is a composer, musician, and music and marching educator/arranger residing in New Orleans, Louisiana.
+He is currently the Assistant Director of Bands of Tulane University, the director of the Green Wave Brass Band, the founder and co-director of nienteForte Contemporary Music, and a composer and performer with Versipel New Music.

-Mendel’s music has been commissioned by internationally renowned timpanist David Constantine of the President’s Own Marine Band, The Concert Singers (Los Angeles, LA), The Xavier University Symphonic Winds, Liminal Space (Houston, TX), the West Chester University Percussion Ensemble, the Portland Percussion Group, and the nienteForte Collective.
-Additionally, his works have been performed by the Greater Portland Flute Society, the San Francisco Festival of Contemporary Music, Future Music Oregon (Eugene, OR), Hundredth Monkey (Eugene, OR), and the Versipel New Music Collective (New Orleans, LA), amongst others.
+Mendel’s music has been commissioned by internationally renowned timpanist David Constantine of the President’s Own Marine Band, The Concert Singers (Los Angeles, LA), The Xavier University Symphonic Winds, Liminal Space (Houston, TX), Byrne:Kozar:Duo, the Portland Percussion Group, the West Chester University Percussion Ensemble, and the nienteForte Collective (New Orleans, LA).
+Additionally, his works have been performed by Andy Kozar, the Greater Portland Flute Society, the San Francisco Festival of Contemporary Music, Future Music Oregon (Eugene, OR), Hundredth Monkey (Eugene, OR), and Versipel New Music (New Orleans, LA), amongst others.

 Mendel has served as an adjudicator and clinician for the Worldstrides Heritage Performance Programs as a part of their festivals in New Orleans, LA, and Nashville, TN, as well as for the Louisiana Marching Band Circuit and the Louisiana-Mississippi Color Guard and Percussion Circuit.
-In his spare time (yes, he has spare time), he is an amateur poker player and a member of the Poker Player Alliance, cashing in 8th place in 2009 and 1st place in 2011 of the Pot Limit Omaha tournament of the Winter Bayou Poker Challenge held in Harrah’s New Orleans, and he is a self-proclaimed tabletop game nerd with a love for games such as The Resistance, Fury of Dracula, Mysterium, and Terraforming Mars, amongst others.
+In his spare time, he is an amateur poker player and a member of the Poker Player Alliance, cashing in 8th place in 2009 and 1st place in 2011 of the Pot Limit Omaha tournament of the Winter Bayou Poker Challenge held in Harrah’s New Orleans, and he is a self-proclaimed tabletop game nerd with a love for Fury of Dracula, Tzolk’in, and Terraforming Mars, amongst others.
 He is also a registered minister of the Universal Life Church whose ability to foster a personable and memorable wedding experience has given him demand as a wedding officiant in Louisiana, Oregon, and Hawaii.